-So far in this series, we’ve looked mainly at categories and complexities within the learning analytics triangle.
+So far in this series, we’ve looked mainly at categories and complexities within the learning analytics maturity model.
 This week, we’ll look at learning analytics from another angle: What sort of learning activities are organizations collecting and analyzing data about?
 Join us, as we explain more and highlight several interesting finds along the way.

-And it's e-learning for the win!
+And it's eLearning for the win!

 Our Learning Analytics Research Study showed that most report views are related to e-learning, mixed digital content, or instructor-led training—with the majority of report views relating to e-learning.